 The largest differences are found in the Best Estimate of technical provisions and the Risk margin.
 In addition, the revaluation of these creates deferred tax asset on the Company balance sheet.

-6.1.6.
-TRANSITIONAL ARRANGEMENTS
+E.1.5.
+Transitional arrangements

 There are no transitional arrangements.